Clinical Mental Health Counseling

 We offer small, experiential classes that rarely involve more than eight to ten students.
 Our dynamic and student-focused faculty members have been the recipients of national ACES awards, along with numerous other honors at the regional, state, university, college, and department levels.
 Students receive constant feedback and supervision throughout their training.
 We place great emphasis on personal and professional growth and the practical application of skills at our on-campus practicum and community-based internship sites.

-During the 2017-2018 academic year, 21 students were enrolled in the JMU Clinical Mental Health Counseling Program.
-The total number of graduates during this academic year was eight.
+During the 2020-2021 academic year, 29 students were enrolled in the JMU Clinical Mental Health Counseling Program.
+The total number of graduates during this academic year was seven.
 In recent years, we have typically admitted nine or ten students into the Clinical Mental Health Counseling Program each fall semester.
 Our full-time students complete the program in three years and our part-time students usually complete the program in five years.
 Our combined completion rate for full-time and part-time students in the Clinical Mental Health Counseling Program is 95%.

 Once they graduate, our alumni who desire to be licensed in Virginia then complete a 3,400 hour supervised residency that includes at least 2,000 hours of face-to-face client contact in providing clinical counseling services.
 Our students may apply up to 300 hours of their internship hours provided those hours were earned after the completion of 30 graduate semester hours and are in excess of the required 600 total internship hours and 240 face-to-face client contact hours of 240.
 For specific licensure information, please visit the Virginia Board of Counseling LPC Licensure Process Handbook.